 Have you ever forgotten about meat you purchased from the grocery store?
 When you discover it later, it’s most likely because of the smell, which isn’t too pleasant.

-If meat isn’t cooked to the proper temperature, it can grow the same type of bacteria that gives rotten meat its aromatic appeal.
+Like all TCS foods, if meat isn’t cooked to the proper temperature, not all foodborne pathogens may be killed.
 Some may enjoy bragging that they like their burger to be “still mooing” when it arrives — and it’s OK to serve undercooked meat as long as you display a consumer advisory.
 Otherwise, cooking meat to the proper temperature is an absolute food safety necessity.

 What recommended safe cooking temperatures should I follow?

 Our Cooking Times and Temperatures poster displays the proper cooking temperatures for different types of food.
 In general, foods fall into four cooking temperature categories:

 - Ostrich meat

 - Whole seafood

 - Beef, pork, veal, lamb (steaks and chops)

 - Ready-to-eat hot-held food